 These differences between equity rates of return and bond yields provide an indicator for the market risk premium (Rm - Rf).
-On the basis that a pipeline project has a life of 50 years or more, it is appropriate to use longer term averages for the value of equity premium.
-Thus, it is reasonable to argue that a value of (Rm - Rf) of around 8 percent could be used.
+On the basis that a pipeline project has a life of 50 years or more, CMS has submitted that it is appropriate to use longer term averages for the value of equity premium.
+The Regulator has mandated a value of 6.0 percent on the basis of relative consistency with regulatory precedent elsewhere in Australia.